- Home

-Amidst the busyness of daily life, it can sometimes be tricky to focus on one particular task.
-Whether you’re trying to concentrate on work or make the most of your free time, with our minds constantly churning over everything on our to-do list, it can feel near impossible to keep your attention fixed.
+When life gets busy, it can sometimes be tricky to focus on one particular task.
+Whether you’re trying to concentrate on work or make the most of your free time, with our minds constantly churning over everything on our to-do list, it can feel nearly impossible to keep our attention fixed.

 So how can we shake off distractions and stay focused?
-Here, we’ve pulled together seven suggestions of ways to improve your focus and make the most of every moment in the day.
+We’ve pulled together seven tips that might help.

 1. Understand why your focus is compromised